SimoneVita/OpenCV_video_analyzer/README_eng.md

 ## Technical description

 ### Specific:
 The app can analyze a number of videos and it's efficiency is not monitored and controlled now.
 Tested on M1 Pro chip without cores limitation.
-Experimentally analyziong of 10 simultaneous videos (each lasts 1.5 hours) was successful.
+Experimentally analyzing of 10 simultaneous videos (each lasts 1.5 hours) was successful.

 ### Applyed technologies:
  > opencv-python==4.8.0.76